VT-DevGiT/RespawnTimer/README.md

 # RespawnTimer

-Add a respawn countdown to the next respawn in seconde for the spectator.
+Add a respawn countdown to the next respawn in minute and second for the spectator.
 Currently there is no config.
 The language is chosen in the basic synapse configs, if a language is not supported add it in the translation file.